The Pain Behind Foie Gras

 Foie Gras Bans

-The Israeli Supreme Court ruled that foie gras production violates the country’s cruelty-to-animals laws, and the practice is now banned in Israel.(22) Germany and other European nations have prohibited the production of foie gras, and force-feeding birds is prohibited in the U.K. and in Switzerland, where foie gras packages are required to carry labels to inform consumers that the birds were force-fed.(23,24) The European Union is working to phase out the force-feeding of birds entirely in its member countries by 2020.(25)
+The Israeli Supreme Court ruled that foie gras production violates the country’s cruelty-to-animals laws, and the practice is now banned in Israel.(22) Germany and other European nations have prohibited the production of foie gras, and force-feeding birds is prohibited in the U.K. and in Switzerland, where foie gras packages are required to carry labels to inform consumers that the birds were force-fed.(23,24) The European Union is working to phase out the force-feeding of birds entirely in its member countries by 2020.(25) India has banned the import of foie gras.(26)

-California Governor Arnold Schwarzenegger signed a bill into law that will ban the production and sale of foie gras from force-fed birds in that state starting in 2012.(26) Whole Foods Market does not allow the sale of foie gras in any of its stores in the U.S. and the U.K.(27)
+Whole Foods Market does not allow the sale of foie gras in any of its stores in the U.S. and the U.K.(27)

 What You Can Do